Superrehtard/old_diaspora_wiki/Using-apache.md

 # Using apache instead of thin server on Fedora

-**No, this does not work.** It's just left as a starting point if anyone might make it work

-##Basic Http Proxy
+##General

+This page covers the steps which makes diaspora server running on port 3000.
+Besides this, most users have a need to making this server available to the outside world on port 80.
+This is not covered at this point.
+Personally, I just forwarded port 80 on my router to port 3000 on my box.

-You can get the same basic behavior that nginx proxy uses from the proxy_balancer Apache mod.
+*You can get the same basic behavior that nginx proxy uses from the proxy_balancer Apache mod.
 With this you can put in a rewrite rule for /diaspora and send it to port 3000.
 You would still need port 8080 open for the EM server, but there is no reason a basic proxy mechanic shouldn't work.
-I haven't tried it, but it's the path least fraught with peril.
+I haven't tried it, but it's the path least fraught with peril.*

 ##Passenger
 A common way to run Rails apps on Apache is the Passenger apache